-Basic Certification Program for Police Chaplains
+Basic Credentials Program for Police Chaplains

 It was in February of 1982 at the FBI Academy that the idea of a certification program began.
 The then president of the International Conference of Police Chaplains (ICPC), Charlie Massey, appointed a committee under the chairmanship of Chaplain Dr. Howard Shockley of Asheville, North Carolina, to develop and establish such a program.
 Several years later the fruits of that meeting became a reality.
 The ICPC Basic program is now recognized in several colleges and police academies throughout the USA.
-CPCA then adopted a similar certification program that has since been developed into the current Certification Program.
+CPCA then adopted a similar certification program that has since been developed into the current Credentials Program.

 Training in these fields can be done anywhere.
 It does not have to be done through the CPCA or the ICPC.
 Many chaplains have CISD, CISM, R2MR, Suicide Intervention and other such applicable training in their backgrounds.
 There is no need to do it over again.

 Chaplains will be asked to send copies of course outlines and/or transcripts taken in the past and documentation of other equally credible achievements so that they may be placed on file.
-When all course requirements are completed, a letter of recommendation for certification will be requested from the law enforcement agency being served.
+When all course requirements are completed, a letter of recommendation for credentialing will be requested from the law enforcement agency being served.

 For Basic Credentials, chaplains will have satisfactorily served a police agency for a minimum of two years, have the blessing of their faith authority they serve (if applicable), and have completed the requirements as outlined in our Education Standards Brochure.
 The course description for Basic Credentials can be downloaded here.